Moonbase59/azuracast_xmltv/README.md

 This is just a Python script, so you can open it using a text editor.
 (Windows users: No editors that produce a BOM, please!
 Use something like [Notepad++](https://notepad-plus-plus.org/).)

-Near the beginning of the file, you’ll find many user-customizable options, most notably the program title/sub-title and description text to go with a) _live shows_ (streamer/DJ), b) _syndicated content_ (remote playlists), and c) playlists that have _listener requests_ enabled.
+Near the beginning of the file, you’ll find many user-customizable options, most notably the program title/sub-title and description text to go with…
+- _live shows_ (streamer/DJ),
+- _syndicated content_ (remote playlists), and
+- playlists that have _listener requests_ enabled.

 You can also set defaults for most options here.
 These will be shown when `--help` is invoked.